 A “potentially dangerous dog” is a dog who has bit a person or killed a domestic animal outside of the owners property or has approached a person not on the owner’s property in a terrorizing way.
 Owners of dangerous dogs are held to strict liability in civil damages for any dog attack injuries or property damage the dog inflicts upon a person, his/her property, or another animal.

 If you are injured or bitten by a dog through no fault of your own, the dog owner should pay for the injury.

 Homeowner’s and renter’s policies often cover the pet owner when their dog attacks others.
 Some policies exclude certain breeds, but it is impossible to know whether the dog who attacked you is covered by the owner’s insurance without looking at the policy.

 A dog bite personal injury lawyer in North Carolina can often get a copy of the dog owner’s policy without filing a lawsuit, by convincing the dog owner to voluntarily give them a copy of their policy to avoid getting sued.
 Once sued, the owner of the dangerous dog must turn over a copy of their policy.

-In addition to policy coverage, a personal injury attorney can recover money from the owner of the dog if your damages exceed the amount of insurance coverage they have.
+In addition to policy coverage, an attorney can recover money from the owner of the dog if your damages exceed the amount of their insurance coverage.
 Most homeowner’s policies have minimum coverage of $100,000.
 Some insurance companies refuse to write homeowner’s or renter’s policies that offer less than $300,000 in coverage.
-How much money you recover depends on the severity of your injuries and the skill of your North Carolina personal injury lawyer.
-Your claim is worth whatever your personal injury lawyer can negotiate with the dog owner or his insurance, or what a North Carolina jury thinks your cases is worth if it goes to trial.
-Most cases are settled before filing suit and long before trial.